cmutagorama/umucyo-ui/README.md

 Umucyo UI is a design system of minimalistic, tree-shakable set of components.
 Used [TSDX](https://tsdx.io/) to scaffold this library which comes with [Storybook](https://storybook.js.org/) out of the box and [Tailwind CSS](https://tailwindcss.com/) for styling.

+🔅 You can preview all available components [here](https://umucyo-ui.netlify.app/)

 ### Installing Umucyo UI

 To use Umucyo UI components, all you need to do is install the `umucyo-ui` package: